coreycaplan3/loopr-wallet-android-network/README.md

 ### Thanks and Credits
 - [Adam Knuckey](https://github.com/aknuck) of *New Market Elements* for creating this library
-- The [Loopring Foundation](https://loopring.org) and everyone working on its Ecosystem
+- The [Loopring Foundation](https://loopring.org) and everyone working on its ecosystem
 - The team working on the [Web3j](https://github.com/web3j/web3j) library, and advancing its capabilities
-- The [Ethereum Foundation](https://www.ethereum.org/) and everyone working on the Ethereum Ecosystem
+- The [Ethereum Foundation](https://www.ethereum.org/) and everyone working on its ecosystem